cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The pilot attempts to evade incoming fire and disrupt targeting solutions, pushing the ship to its limits.
 The pilot makes a <Pilot>
-check, TN modified by threat, enemy skill, vessel agility, and environment.
+check, TN modified by threat, enemy Expertise Area, vessel agility, and environment.
 Success raises the ship's EWDR by the number of marks.
 The ship may undergo tremendous structural stress and take damage to the StE.

 #### Stealth Maneuvering